Concealed Pregnancy and Birth Policy

 Clinical Commissioning Groups (CCGs) are responsible for commissioning of acute and community health services and for providing health services in hospital and community settings.
 They will have an important role to play in developing local protocols and ensuring staff are alert to potential indicators of concealed pregnancy.

-All health professionals should inform service users if they plan to make a referral to the Children’s Services Trust unless there are significant concerns for the child’s welfare.
-See Referrals Procedure.
+All health professionals should inform service users if they plan to make a referral to the Children's Services Trust unless there are significant concerns for the child's welfare.
+See Contacts and Referrals Procedure.

 Support and advice can be sought from Named and Designated Nurses for Safeguarding Children.
 There may be a concern that some service users will cease contact with the service or leave the area if they are informed that a referral has been made to the Children's Services Trust.